SillySabertooth/relaxed_NGS_data_processing/README.md

 # relaxed_NGS_data_processing
-This bash-script (with relaxed processing of NGS data by simple programs) was made up for russian speaking people that new with NGS.
-IMPORTANT<br/>: So, don't laugh - it's not amazing, i know. and, i think, you don't need to use it.
+This bash-script (with relaxed processing of NGS data by simple programs) was made up for russian speaking people that new with NGS.<br/> IMPORTANT: So, don't laugh - it's not amazing, i know. and, i think, you don't need to use it.
 Of course it'll not being updated.
 The sole reason why i pushed it to github - in the start of this work we was should make some report for managerial staff.
 I made link on the script - and now i can't delete it cause some bureaucratic reports include it.

 Sorry, but i wrote it for russian speaking and don't want to translate on Eng.
 The code is simple - all is clear.
 If somebody interest in the script (i have no idea why it can be),